 There are two accommodation options in the Peach Springs area, which are as follows.

 - Grand Canyon Caverns Inn.
-Offers motel style accommodation with breakfast included.
+Offers motel style accommodation.
 They are used to Havasupai hikers, and when I stayed they provided me with a little info pack for my trip out which included driving directions and a map for reaching the trailhead.
-Breakfast also starts pretty early.
+This is also one of our recommended classic Route 66 motel options.

 - Hualapai Lodge – Found in Peach Springs itself, this is a 2* hotel with an on-site restaurant and seasonal hot-tub.
 Note that some reviewers have noted that the proximity to the train line means if you are a light sleeper, you will likely want to bring ear plugs.